New hearing, same sentence for convicted Penn State child molester Jerry Sandusky

 The hearing, ordered in February by Pennsylvania Superior Court, took place just 10 miles (16 kms) from Pennsylvania State University, where Sandusky served as an assistant to longtime head coach Joe Paterno.

-In June 2012, Sandusky was convicted of 25 felonies and 20 misdemeanors stemming from charges that he molested at least 10 boys between 1994 and 2009.
+In June 2012, Sandusky was convicted of 25 felonies and 20 misdemeanors stemming from charges that he molested 10 boys between 1994 and 2009.

+A statement by one of boys, identified as Victim 5, was read aloud in court by Pennsylvania Victim Advocate Jennifer Storm.

+“I was 13 and Jerry Sandusky lured me into the Penn State shower and made me touch him,” the statement said.
+“Horseplay, he called it.
+But it was sexual assault.”

 Sandusky, who will not be eligible for parole until he turns 98 years old, has sought without success to have his conviction overturned.